SoniBeast

 Performance optimization of the SoniBeast for your particular sample is highly recommended.

 TIME STUDY: Conduct a beadbeating time study using control material.
-Try each of the six time settings on the SB (2, 5, 10, 20, 40, and 60 sec).
+Try each of the six time-settings on the SoniBeast (2, 5, 10, 20, 40, and 60 sec).
 For nucleic acid isolation, always beadbeat in an accepted nucleic acid isolation media.
-Good nucleic acid yields should be found in the range of 5-20 seconds when using 0.5 ml locking-top PCR tubes and 1-3 minutes when using 2 ml screwcap microvials.
+Good nucleic acid yields should be found in the range of 5-20 seconds when using 0.6 ml locking-top PCR tubes and 1-3 minutes when using 2 ml screwcap microvials.

-BEAD AND VIAL SELECTIONUse 0.1 mm zirconia-silica beads for bacteria, 0.5 mm zirconia-silica beads for yeast, fungi and tissue culture cells and 1.0 mm or 2.5 mm zirconia-silica beads for fresh plant and animal tissue.
+BEAD AND VIAL SELECTIONUse 0.1 mm zirconia-silica beads for bacteria, 0.5 mm zirconia-silica beads for yeast, fungi, and tissue culture cells, and 1.0 mm or 2.5 mm zirconia-silica beads for fresh plant and animal tissue.
 In special cases such as grinding of dry leaf material, wet grinding of seeds, disrupting skin or cartilage, beads made of denser media such as zirconia or steel may be required.
-Additional guidelines on selecting bead media is available.
+Click here for additional guidelines on selecting bead media.

 SAMPLE SIZE: Tissue sample sizes over a few tens of milligrams should be prechopped**.
 Up to 150 mg (wet wt) of biomaterial can be disrupted per 0.6 ml vial containing beads and extraction media.
 Up to 400 mg of biomaterial can be disrupted in 2 ml microvials.

-TEMPERATURE CONTROL: In general, start beadbeating with ice cold media and sample.
+TEMPERATURE CONTROL: In general, start beadbeating with ice-cold media and sample.
 During beadbeating the sample will be warmed.
 Warming will not effect the quality and yield of nucleic acids isolated in nucleic acid media, nor proteins isolated in urea- or SDS detergent-based media.
 However, if you are lysing cells to obtain native cellular components such as enzymes, antibodies, membranes, functional subcellular organelles or viable micro-organisms associated with tissue, feces or soil, close attention to heating during beadbeating is necessary.
-For each 10 seconds of beadbeating in the SB using 0.6 ml tubes, temperature will increase approximately 10 degrees.
+For every 10 seconds of beadbeating in the SoniBeast using 0.6 ml tubes, the temperature will increase by approximately 10 degrees.
 Heating in 2.0 ml tubes is slower (10 degrees per minute), but the cooler advantage is offset by longer times for complete cell disruption.
-Heating is best controlled by beadbeating for several short periods interspersed with a minute of manual cooling of the vial and its contents in ice/water mixture.
+Heating is best controlled by beadbeating for several short periods interspersed with a minute of manual cooling of the vial and its contents in an ice/water mixture.

 ---------------------------------------------------------------------------------------------------------------------------